 Difficult Refinishing Process

 Pre-finished hardwood is designed to stand the test of time in order to erase the need for future sand and refinishing.
 However, if a completely new look is desired, some pre-finished hardwoods with very thick wear layers can be refinished.
 However, doing so will most often completely change the texture of the wood as the hand scraping and surface texture of the wood will be sanded away to a smooth finish.
-Sanding and refinishing a pre-finished flooring can be slightly more labor intensive than a traditional sand and refinish floor because of the amount of chemicals that are released into the air when it is sanded.
+Floor Sanding and refinishing a pre-finished flooring can be slightly more labor intensive than a traditional sand and refinish floor because of the amount of chemicals that are released into the air when it is sanded.

 Call Rugworks for Your Hardwood Flooring Needs